All payments made in the preview are in test mode. Read more

 Water Pump Zakat - Can You Use Zakat Funds for Water Pump Projects?

-Can zakat funds be used for water pumps?
-Learn the scholarly conditions, eligibility criteria, and why sadaqah jariyah is often preferred for water pump donations.
+Can you use zakat for water pumps in 2026?
+Learn the latest scholarly fatwas, eligibility criteria, and why sadaqah jariyah is often preferred for HNCO water projects.

 GIVE CLEAN WATER